This post may contain affiliate links. Read the full disclosure here.

 They both do the same thing – extract oxygen from their surroundings – but in slightly different ways.

 A more extreme way to think of it is like how humans can get oxygen by breathing in the air (but will drown in water) and fish are the opposite way around.
+If you're still confused, check out this post, which explains why waterlogged plants die, yet you can grow a Monstera hydroponically.

 Plants can develop a root system that best suits their surroundings.